igorwojda/android-showcase/README.md

 ## Architecture

-By dividing a problem into smaller and easier to solve sub-problems, we can reduce the complexity of designing and maintaining a large system.
-Each module is independent build-block serving a clear purpose.
-We can think about each feature as the reusable component, equivalent of [microservice](https://en.wikipedia.org/wiki/Microservices) or private library.
+By dividing a problem into smaller and easier-to-solve sub-problems, we can reduce the complexity of designing and maintaining a large system.
+Each module is an independent build block serving a clear purpose.
+We can think about each feature as a reusable component, the equivalent of [microservice](https://en.wikipedia.org/wiki/Microservices) or private library.

 The modularized code-base approach provides a few benefits: